10 Factors That Affect the Price of an Excavation Project

 Prices may also vary depending on where you live.
 The farther away you are from the excavation company, the more they will charge to get to your house and to cover the cost of various trips (to the dumping grounds, to the home renovation store, to the gas station…)

-6. The type of soil
+6. The type of soil that will be excavated

 If the soil in your yard has particular characteristics that complicate the excavation process, this could affect the final price.
 Many different types of soils exist.
 Of course, soft ground is easier to dig whereas soil that is hard and stony will make things more complex.
 In certain cases, the excavation company could also have to demolish a concrete slab or a solid structure.